August 27, 2020

 While telemarketing often involves sales, it is not just about pitching a brand, product or service.
 Telemarketing is a conversation between two people, and provides the chance to learn about potential customers, and to generate interest, create opportunities, and connecting with new people.
 Telemarketing can be used by a wide variety of businesses across many industries.

-Telemarketing can be used to make a simple, one-call sale.
+Telemarketing campaigns can be configured to make a simple, one-call sale.
 And that may be the way many people think of it.
 However, telemarketing call centers actually support a much broader range of services, helping to build relationships, provide customer service and gather date – which can eventually lead to a closing a more complex sale.
 Their audiences can be either business-to-consumer (b2c) or business-to-business (b2b).

 Outbound telemarketing is probably the first thing that comes to mind for most people when they hear the term telemarketing.
 These programs are typically aimed at one of three areas: lead generation (gathering of information and contacts), sales (“pitches” for products or services), and other proactive types of campaigns in which potential or existing customers are contacted directly.

-However, telemarketing can also include inbound activities, where the customer initiates the contact.
+Telemarketing can also include inbound activities, where the customer initiates the contact.
 For example, a company may provide a toll-free number (or hotline) that consumers can call to get answers to questions about products/services and, hopefully, place an order.
 Incoming traffic is usually based on advertising, publicity, or an outside sales team.

 Here are some activities that can be managed by telemarketing: